allison-payne/dependency-visualizer/README.md

 ## Usage

 1. Upload your lockfile (package-lock.json, yarn.lock, or pnpm-lock.yaml) using the file selector
-2. Explore your dependency graph using mouse or touch interactions:
+2. Explore your dependency graph using mouse, touch, or keyboard interactions:
-   - Zoom: Mouse wheel / pinch gesture
+   - **Zoom**: Mouse wheel / pinch gesture / zoom buttons
-   - Pan: Click and drag on empty space / touch and drag
+   - **Pan**: Click and drag on empty space / touch and drag
-   - Move nodes: Click and drag nodes / touch and drag nodes
+   - **Move nodes**: Click and drag nodes / touch and drag nodes
-   - View details: Hover over nodes to see dependency information
+   - **View details**: Hover over nodes to see dependency information
+   - **Filter**: Use the filter controls to show/hide different dependency types
+   - **Search**: Find specific packages using the search field
+   - **Toggle theme**: Switch between light and dark themes using the theme toggle button
+   - **Keyboard navigation**: Use arrow keys to navigate between nodes, Enter/Space to select, Escape to deselect

+## Version Conflict Visualization

+One of the key features is the ability to detect and highlight version conflicts in your dependency graph:

+- Nodes with multiple versions are highlighted with an orange dashed border
+- The Version Conflicts panel shows statistics about packages with multiple versions
+- Enable "Highlight version conflicts" to filter and show only conflicting packages
+- Tooltips for conflict nodes show all available versions in your dependency tree

 ## License